zammad/zammad-admin-documentation/manage/users/via-the-admin-panel.rst

       will actually be performed from the user's account.

       (On the other hand, if the user logs back in, you'll be booted, too.)

-   .. hint:: When finished,
-      use the **Back to my view ✕** button at the top of the page.
-      If you try to exit by logging out, the “hijacked” user session will be restored when you log back in.

 🔑 Manage Two-Factor Authentication
    .. figure:: /images/manage/users/remove-two-factor-method.gif